SD-Code0/rfid_acces/README.md

 # RFID Access

 ## 1. Project Description
-This project is an RFID access control system that uses technologies such as Python, SQLite, Flask, and Arduino.
+This project is an RFID access control system that uses technologies such as Python, SQLite, Flask.
 It enables user management, access rights management, and logs access events.

 ## 2. Installation